 Student Learning Targets

-Participate in a collaborative discussion of their interpretation of the evidence with their peers.
+- Participate in a collaborative discussion of evidence and its interpretations.

 Alfred Russel Wallace, Charles Darwin, fossil, species, variation